AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 “Gap” coverage stands for guaranteed asset protection, and it covers the difference between what you owe and the actual value of your car in the event of a total loss.
-If you leased or financed your vehicle, your lender may require you to carry this coverage.
 You can purchase gap protection from an insurance company, dealership, manufacturer, or the institution through which you financed the vehicle.
+While your lender may offer you this coverage, under California law, it cannot require you to carry it.

 We’ll walk you through the ins and outs of gap coverage in California, including the best places to purchase it, and consumer protections in the state.